niccou/tktdd-fsharp/README.md

 ### Challenge

-You get some tests in `__tests__/tennis_test.re` folder which should serve you as a specification of what you can code.
+You get some tests in `tests/Tests.fs` folder which should serve you as a specification of what you can code.
 This Kata will consist in several iterations.
-At the end of each iteration you score the number of green tests ! (•̀ᴗ•́)و Between iterations you will the animator will give you some clues to improve the safety and confidence in your code.
+At the end of each iteration you score the number of green tests ! (•̀ᴗ•́)و Between iterations, the animator will give you some clues to improve the safety and confidence in your code.

 #### Next iterations